 This spring the flock turns four with the exception of Fifi.
 She is three.
+They are now considered old chickens.
 During their last molt, the girls stopped laying all together.
 It has now been about three months since the molting began and I can count on one hand how many eggs the flock has laid.
 This is the first year that we have experienced an almost complete egg drought.

 I know it does not have to do with diet.
 Nor access to calcium.
 We don’t over treat and there are windows and lots of light in the coop.
 Predators have not been an issues and everyone is healthy and happy.
 The reason the flock has decreased its egg laying has to do mostly with old age.
 A flock’s laying slows way down after two years of age.
 I’ve come to term with the fact that my girls are on the outskirts of henopause and egg laying will not resume to a new “normal” until spring.